-You can help by participating in Surfrider’s action alert and sending an email to your members of Congress asking them to support continued funding for the BEACH Act and water quality monitoring at your beach!
+You can help by participating in Surfrider’s action alert and sending an email to your members of Congress asking them to reject budget cuts proposed for the Environmental Protection Agency and the BEACH Act and to continue to support robust water quality monitoring programs your favorite beach!
 Just click here.

 The following is a statement by President Clinton in October 2000 from the article, "President Clinton signs B.E.A.C.H.
 Bill into Law," which first appeared in the December 2000 issue of Making Waves.